-- A large number of experienced pilots and technical personnel became available. - Increased awareness about air transport among various publics. - Improved maps and knowledge of foreign places. - Construction of large number of airfields in many parts of the world.
+- A large number of experienced pilots and technical personnel became available. - Increased awareness about air transport among various publics. - Improved maps and knowledge of foreign places. - Construction of large number of airfields in many parts of the world. - A large number of surplus aircrafts became available after the wars that could be utilized for passenger transportation. - Increased know how about aircraft technology. - The advent of jet engine and the use of it for passenger and freight transportation.

-TO WASS/tHAN-COLLA/be THAIZED FOR passenger transportation.

-- Increased know how about aircraft technology. - The advent of jet engine and the use of it for passenger and freight transportation.

 The first scheduled passenger flight debuted in Europe on August 25, 1919, with a route between London and Paris, and jet passenger service was inaugurated on May 2, 1952, with a flight between London and Johannesburg, South Africa (Cook, et. al., 2002).
 Pan American World Airways are the pioneers in the international air transport history.
 The development of jet engines marked another milestone in the history of air transport.
 It brought in tremendous improvement of speed and long route flights by enabling flights to fly farther without refueling, enlarged seating capacity and improved comfort.
-Also, it resulted in improved economics of long distance air services and improved freight carrying capacity
+Also, it resulted in improved economics of long-distance air services and improved freight carrying capacity